Read more about my Self Care Sabbatical and the other places I’ve visited!

 Public transit in Lyon is primarily trams and underground metro.
 The transit is a bit limited in scope (as the lines are not very extensive), so I took transit occasionally only when it was really necessary (avoiding climbing up the hills of Croix Rousse or to Fourvière), but otherwise did a lot of walking.

 Where to Stay: I stayed in Presqu’ile at the Mercure Lyon Plaza Republique.
 The area around the hotel was full of shops and close to some of the city sights.
 It was pretty easy to get around from this location and close to the river which was nice for morning runs or just strolling along around sunset.
 If you choose to stay in Presqu’île, would suggest this area.
 Croix Rousse had also been of interest to me, but I wasn’t able to find a place to stay in this area.
 It’s more residential, a bit more local feeling, and full of cafes and bars.
-I preferred this area because it felt more like the real Lyon and would absolutely look to stay in this area on a return visit to Lyon (hopefully soon!)
+I preferred this area because it felt more like the real Lyon and would absolutely look to stay in this area on a return visit to Lyon (Update: I did come back to Lyon in October and found a great Airbnb in Croix-Rousse!)

 Things to do: There is actually quite a bit to do in Lyon.
 At first, I wasn’t sure how I would fill my time, but I soon figured out that I would not be able to see everything in my 3 days there.